kxie95/kxie95.github.io/_posts/2018-03-23-XP-explained.md

 ## Chapter 2 - Learning to Drive
 Stay aware.
 Adapt.
 Change.
 * We need to do this because everything in software changes - requirements, people, business, design, etc.
-* Think to self about improving effectiveness communication confidence and productivity.
+* Think about whether each practice your team adds improves effectiveness, communication, confidence and/or productivity.